Megaputer/python-scraper-examples/README.md

 # python scraper examples

-# Further development is going in https://github.com/Megaputer/painet.
-You can see examples in `examples` folder
+# Further development is going in https://github.com/Megaputer/inepta, see examples in `examples` folder

 This repository contains examples of web scrapers used in `Internet Source` node to demonstrate their use cases and capabilities.